uwindsorcss/documents/constitution.md

 2. Help coordinate all events and meetings.
 3. Organize events that will benefit the social life of student members.
 4. Encourage society involvement in the community and on campus.

-The **Vice-President Academic** shall:
-1. Maintain liaison between the Department of Computer Science and the Computer Science students regarding academic issues and policies.
-2. Develop and implement initiatives of an academic nature to enhance the quality of education offered to all computer science students.
-3. Be responsible for the promotion of all career and educational related events including recruitment.
-3. Shall act in the place of the President, where conflicts prohibit the president from acting or the president is unable to act.
-4. Be responsible for organizing and hosting the annual Internship Workshop series.

 The **Vice President Finance** shall:
 1. Be responsible for all society finances including possession of society bank card.